IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 Untyped Plutus Core (UPLC) is the assembly-like language that runs in Cardano nodes for transaction validation.
 The Cardano node ships with a UPLC evaluator, which is a [CEK machine](https://en.wikipedia.org/wiki/CEK_Machine).

-UPLC is a low-level programming language, and UPLC programs are as difficult to read as assembly code.
+UPLC is a low-level programming language, and is not intended to be written or modified by hand.
 Besides Plutus Tx, several other high-level languages are designed to target UPLC.
 These languages can be grouped into three categories: